Normal Subgroups of Profinite Groups of Non-negative Deficiency: Introduction

 \begin{theorem} Let $G$ be a profinite $PD^3$-group at a prime $p$ and $N$ be a finitely generated normal subgroup of $G$ such that the $p$-Sylow $(G/N)_p$ is infinite and $p$ divides $|N|$.
 Then either $N$ is $PD^1$ at $p$ and $G/N$ is virtually $PD^2$ at $p$ or $N$ is $PD^2$ at $p$ and $G/N$ is virtually $PD^1$ at $p$. \end{theorem}

-The pro-$p$ version of this theorem as well as Theorem \ref{theohemp} reads as follows:
+The pro-$p$ version of this theorem reads as follows:

-\begin{corollary} Let $G$ be a pro-$p$ $PD^3$-group and $N$ be a finitely generated normal subgroup of $G$.
+\begin{corollary} Let $G$ be a pro-$p$ $PD^3$-group and $N$ be a non-trivial finitely generated normal subgroup of $G$ of infinite index.
 Then either $N$ is infinite cyclic and $G/N$ is virtually Demushkin or $N$ is Demushkin and $G/N$ is virtually infinite cyclic. \end{corollary}

 To explain the content of this paper in more detail we have to introduce some concepts from group theory.
 The {\it deficiency} $\df(G)$ of a group $G$ is the largest integer $k$ such that there exist a (finite) presentation of $G$ with the number of generators minus the number of relations equal to $k$.
 The groups of non-negative deficiency form an important class of finitely presented groups.
 It contains many important families of examples coming from geometry: fundamental groups of compact 3-manifolds, knot groups, arithmetic groups of rank 1, etc.